pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 Every time that you push a new version of your package to PyPI, it will kick off a continuous integration build that updates your package in the conda-forge repository.
 Once that build is complete, you will get a notification to review the update.

 You can merge the pull request for that update once you are happy with it.
+A ready-to-merge PR usually means ensuring that your project's dependencies (known as runtime requirements) listed in the updated YAML file found in the pull request match the PyPI metadata of the new release.